 As an alternative, it might be possible that the decreasing size of local switch costs in the current study is caused by learning effects.
 Since the authors have presented twice as much trials as the study of Huff et al. it might be the cause that the relative and absolute number of switch trials was far higher in their study than in the study of Huff et al. This might have changed the state of preparation for a switching trial, which might be far higher in the current study than in the Huff study.
 I am not sure what may be the reason for the discrepancy in findings in these studies.
 However, the author should come up with a more plausible interpretation than the current one.

 Response: This is a fair point.
 We initially focused on fatigue effects, given that an obvious difference between our study and the one conducted by Huff et al. was our inclusion of both additional trials in each block and the inclusion of an additional, random switch block.
-We have revised this section on pg. xx.
+We have revised this section on pgs.
+23-24.

-Regarding your second point on learning effects, we now mention this as a possible alternative explanation in the General Discussion (pg. xx.)
+Regarding your second point on learning effects, we now mention this as a possible alternative explanation in the General Discussion (pg.
+23)